 The shining beacons of women who can do it all

-There’s no question that these women are pretty amazing.
+In a recent fashion show, model Slick Woods walked down the catwalk pregnant.
+14 hours later she gave birth.
+The same week, model Valeria Garcia paraded at London fashion week as the first model to walk the runway while using breast pumps.
+There’s no question that these women are amazing.
 They’re embracing pregnancy, labour and post birth as it if were a walk in the park – or in this case the catwalk – and they’re the shining beacons of women who can do it all.
 Or are they?

 In the final trimester with my first child, I was far from a shining beacon.
 I was more a dull and flickering light bulb.
 I was tired and over it.
 Walking to the fridge for more chocolate was exhausting enough, let alone even thinking about walking on a catwalk (because I had so many offers!)

 But working in my rather dull, in comparison, office job, I opted to take early leave.

 I wanted to take time out before my son arrived to do things that I feared (and had been told) I wouldn’t do for a long time.
 I went to the movies, met friends for long lunches, read books and I slept lots – because everyone insisted I should.
 Like you can bank sleep!